- IGNORE – DO NOT DELETE

 Whether you have a bat signed by the Lancashire CCC winning side of 2011, a letter from WG Grace or an original Britcher I am sure the WCC can help you…contact

 Samuel Britcher was the first MCC scorer and between 1790 and 1803 he gathered together scores which, together with an additional volume covering 1804/05, were published in 15 small books over that period.
-They were the first books of scores and are extraordinarily rare a total of only 52 copies (in total) being known to exist.
+They were the first books of scores and are extraordinarily rare, indeed it is believed that only 52 copies (in total) are known to exist.

 The pamphlets are around 30 pages each.
 There is no narrative content whatsoever, the scores are rudimentary and the players, and indeed many of the teams, have wholly unfamiliar names.